AptAmoeba/AWS-EC2-AutoStop/README.md

 &nbsp;

 ## Description
-This is a Scheduled task which triggers on Event ID 24 (RDP Disconnect), which runs a powershell script that compares the most recent disconnect user to the EC2 connect user that you specify ($U; Default: Administrator).<br> The script waits for 4 minutes as a grace period to reconnect (auto-aborting if it detects Event ID 25 for $U), otherwise it shuts the EC2 down.
+This is a Scheduled task that triggers on Event ID 24 (RDP Disconnect), which runs a powershell script that compares the most recent disconnect user to the EC2 connect user that you specify ($U; Default: Administrator).<br> The script waits for 4 minutes as a grace period to reconnect (auto-aborting if it detects Event ID 25 for $U), otherwise it shuts the EC2 down.

 ### Installation:
 Download the EC2-AutoStop XML file, then do the following: